dreamineering/business-administration/docs/business-administration/README.md

 # Business Administration

-people-centered culture that operates in rapid learning and fast decision cycles which are enabled by technology, and a common purpose that co-creates value for all stakeholders.
+Master Practice Business Administration with Gensolve to create a people-centered culture that operates in rapid learning and fast decision cycles which are enabled by technology, and a common purpose that co-creates value for all stakeholders.

 ## Direction